jolohaga/core_auth/README.txt

 == Features/Problems:

+* The protected area comprises of a system section (where CoreAuth is controlled and should only be managed by a root account-style user) and an admin section where application administrators can control the application.

+  Example: Managing users, roles, and rights (CoreAuth actions) are under system.
+Managing application specific actions, like new/edit/delete comments, etc. are under admin.

+  System and Admin are presented under separate paths in the views and separate controllers so they are easier to administrate.

 * Two layouts are defined: site.html.erb and admin.html.erb (with respective .css files). site.html.erb is the public layout and invoked in the application controller. admin.html.erb is the admin layout and invoked in the CoreAuth controllers.